ericgio/react-bootstrap-typeahead/issues.md

 Additionally, when in multiselect mode, each menu item `role="option"` must have `aria-selected="false"` for all unselected options and `aria-selected="true"` for selected ones.

 Unlike single select mode where _selection follows focus_, keyboard interaction in multiselect mode is to allow toggling selection via the space key.
 Enter key will add all selected options to the tokenizer.

-### lint

->src/token.react.js line 27: elements with role of "button" must be tabbable.

-`tabindex="0"` exists on the element.